A Fork in the Road (TV series)

 A Fork in the Road is an Australian travel television series airing on SBS and hosted by Pria Viswalingam.
+Described by SBS as "the thinking-person's travel show" the program takes the viewer off the beaten track and takes a look at the lives of the people living in each destination rather than following the usual "travel show" format.

-Described by SBS as "the thinking-person’s travel show" the program takes the viewer off the beaten track and takes a look at the lives of the people living in each destination rather than following the usual "travel show" format.
+For the first five series of A Fork in the Road, the show explored the world.
+The sixth series was called A Fork in Australia and explored locations closer to home.
 The altogether 62 episodes had a length of ca. 25 minutes each.

 Episodes in each series

 Series 1

 1992: Egypt, Tuscany, Scotland, Hong Kong, Rhône-Alpes (France) and New York.

 Series 2

 1993: Greece, Argentina, Indonesia, Zimbabwe, the Rhine Valley (Alsace, Germany & Switzerland) and San Francisco.

 Series 3

 1994: Chicago, Paris, Sicily, Kerala (India), Malta and New Zealand.

 Series 4

-1995: New Orleans, Hungary (2 episodes), Marseilles, Rio de Janeiro and Malaysia.
+1995: New Orleans, Hungary (2 episodes), Marseille, Rio de Janeiro and Malaysia.

 Series 5

-Washington D.C., Japan, Spain, Jamaica, Ireland (2 episodes).
+Washington, D.C., Japan, Spain, Jamaica, Ireland (2 episodes).